Baby Eczema Vs. Baby Acne: How To Tell The Difference

 Baby Acne

-According to pediatricians, there’s actually no definitive way to prevent baby acne.
+According to pediatricians, there’s no definitive way to prevent baby acne.
 The best thing you can do is take care of your little one’s skin as you normally would.

 Use products with natural skincare ingredients to protect your baby’s delicate skin from any skin condition.
 To help cleanse skin, lock in moisture, and safely treat and prevent baby eczema and acne, Mustela offers safe and effective products for every skin type.